 If you're in the hospital and you know your physician will prescribe a specific medication when you're discharged, make sure you understand any specific requirements from your insurance.
 That's where a hospital case manager can help.

 Once you've determined whether the medication you need is part of your insurance plan's formulary and whether the medication requires pre-authorization, find out from your doctor precisely why the drug is being prescribed.
-"Knowledge is power," emphasized HonorHealth pharmacist Stephanie Schneck.
+"Knowledge is power," emphasizes HonorHealth pharmacist Stephanie Schneck.
 She also recommends that you:

 - Make sure you know how to take prescribed medication.
-Instructions are printed on the medication label and in literature that often accompanies the medication at the time of purchase)
+Instructions are printed on the medication label and in literature that often accompanies the medication at the time of purchase.

 Your insurance plan determines your copay

-"Many patients believe the price of their medications is set by the pharmacy filling the medications," Schneck said.
+"Many patients believe the price of their medications is set by the pharmacy filling the medications," Schneck says.
 "This is a myth.
 Drug formularies are lists of medications that the patient's particular insurance company has agreed to pay for (either completely, partially or through a specific patient copayment).
 These formulary lists are often included in the patient's insurance documents."

 Carry information with you